 “Help me!
 Help me!”
 Lily cried.

 “POOF!”
-Lily’s cloud flew at pace into the wall of stars.
+Lily’s cloud flew into the wall of stars.
 The cloud had very quickly bunched up and finally stopped.
 Lily lost her balance tumbling over and as she lay there, her heart pounding, she gave a big sigh of relief.

 “Yay!” the giant stars cheered as they collapsed the wall and brushed themselves down.

 “Thank you,” Lily said as she wiped the tears from her eyes.

 She looked over at Capella.
 “I want to go home,” she said, holding on very tightly to Mr. Bear.